cloudfoundry-incubator/kubo-deployment/docs/user-guide/platforms/vsphere/prerequisites.md

     - vApp
     - vCenter Inventory Service

+1. Ensure you have the following vSphere configuration details.
+These values will be required later during the deployment of BOSH and Kubo.
-1. vCenter IP address
+    - vCenter IP address
-1. Username and password for the _bosh user_
+    - Username and password for the _bosh user_
-1. A vSphere datacenter name
+    - A vSphere datacenter name
-1. A name of an existing cluster in the datacenter
+    - A name of an existing cluster in the datacenter
-1. A name for an existing datastore in the same datacenter
+    - A name for an existing datastore in the same datacenter
-1. A name for an existing resource pool in the cluster
+    - A name for an existing resource pool in the cluster
-1. A name for a Templates folder
+    - A name for a Templates folder
-1. A name for a VMs folder
+    - A name for a VMs folder
-1. A name for a disks folder
+    - A name for a disks folder

 The folders mentioned above will be created during deployment if they do not exist at that time.